camoltoni/100-days-of-code/log.md

 Using Javascript to create DNA pair from a string

 ### R3D3
-Using Javascript find missing letter in an ordered string
+Using Javascript find missing letter in a sorted string